-As the TOE is a security IC product, it can be delivered only in form of completely mounted IC's.
+As the TOE is a security IC product it can be delivered only in form of completely mounted IC's.
 Only TOEs which have undergone and passed all the production tests are delivered in the state user mode.

-The production of the TOE will be performed in Dresden (see [ST, 2.2.5]).
-The production site sends the TOE to one of the distribution centers Großostheim (DC-E), Singapore (DC-A), Wuxi (DC-C), Morgan Hill and Hayward (DC-U).
+The production of the TOE wafers will be performed at IFX Dresden.
+The production site sends the TOE to one of the distribution centers: DHL Singapore (DC-A: Distribution Center Asia), K&N Großostheim (DC-E: Distribution Center Europe), K&N Hayward (DC-U: Distribution Center USA), G&D Nitra (backup distribution center), IFX Morgan Hill (backup distribution center), IFX Wuxi (DC-C: Distribution Center China).

 The real shipment is done in the following manner:

-1. The customer picks up the TOE directly in Großostheim (DC-E), Singapore - DHL (DC-A), Wuxi (DC-C), Morgan Hill or Hayward - K&N (DC-U).
+1. The customer picks up the TOE directly at one of the distribution centers.

 After a positive check of the proof of the identity of the recipient (the customer has to announce the recipient and Infineon Technologies checks the identity of the recipient controlling the consignment notes and the passport of the recipient) is done, the TOE is delivered to the recipient (e.g. Transport Company of the customer).
 The recipient has to sign an acknowledgement of receipt that contains the date of the delivery, the number of parts, the specific product name (TOE) and the name of the recipient.
 The customer can choose the transport company and is responsible for the transport security.

-2. The distribution centers (DC-E for Europe, DC-C for China, DC-A for Asia, and DC-U for the United States) send the TOE to the customer (Composite Product Manufacturer).
+2. The distribution centers send the TOE to the customer (Composite Product Manufacturer).

 The transport is secured by the following process: For the transport only evaluated haulage companies are used, which are chosen by the Infineon Technologies AG.
-The sender informs the receiver (other DC or customer) that a delivery was started.
+The sender informs the receiver (other distribution center or customer) that a delivery was started.
 After the delivery was received the delivery is checked according to the consignment notes.
 If any delay or failure occurs the receiver has to inform the sender about this fact.
-This process is integrated in an electronic process and controlled by the system Assist4.
-Manipulation of the TOE is not possible without destroying it.
-This is assured by the TOE itself which is - in this stage - already in user mode.
-The transport of the TOE from the distribution center to the customer is done with the same process used for the transport between the DC's.
+This process is integrated in an electronic process.